robertanaele/Threat-hunting-scenario-tor/README.md

   - `tor.exe`

 ### Interpretation:

-- Confirms TOR Browser was **successfully executed prior to installation event**
+- Confirms TOR Browser was successfully executed on the endpoint.

 ### Query Used: